It’s beginning to look a lot more expensive for a Christmas tree this year - Comox Valley RecordComox Valley Record

-If a live tree is part of Christmas traditions, be prepared to shop early and pay more, as a variety of factors are contributing to an overall shortage of trees this holiday season.
+If a live tree is part of your Christmas traditions, be prepared for the possibility of having to shop early and pay more, as a variety of factors are contributing to an overall shortage of trees this holiday season.

+Tree farmers in British Columbia are concerned that wildfires and heat waves have taken a toll on their supply of Christmas trees this year, driving up prices, although how much Vancouver Islanders might be affected c0uld depend on where and when they are shopping.

+Cory Gunter-Smith, who owns Alberni Christmas Trees with wife Kris, said recent news reports that there is a shortage of trees this year is exaggerated.

+For Tom Verbrugge of Tom’s Trees in Port Alberni, it’s less about the quantity of trees but affected and more about the quality.

+“My trees aren’t as full as they could be,” Verbrugge said.
+“Two years of drought did take its toll.”

-Mike Day of Doveside Christmas Tree Farm in Courtenay said severe weather such as the heat dome last year and the draught this summer has not only affected trees this year but will do so in future years – up to eight years from now.
+Mike Day of Doveside Christmas Tree Farm in Courtenay said severe weather has not only affected trees this year but will do so in future years — up to eight years from now.

 “What we’ve been seeing in particular with Covid, is that there has been a much higher demand for trees.
 In a regular year, we usually sell up to 400 trees a year.
 This year, we’re expecting about 120 trees.”